Skip to content

 FieldTypeDescription

 statusstringThe result of the credential verification.
-Possible values:

-- "Compliant": Credential is valid and meets all verification requirements.
+status"Compliant"Indicates the credential is valid and meets all verification requirements.

 Under the hood, AIR Kit retrieves the encrypted credentials from Decentralized Storage based on the user's wallet address and program configuration.
 After the user approves the verification process, a Zero-knowledge Proof (ZKP) is generated on the client side without exposing the raw data to the verifier or Moca's servers.
 At the same time, the credentials are checked against any revocation statuses or expiration.
 Once the ZKP is generated, it is submitted on-chain for verification.